cdlugos03/MBI_Denso_6DOF_GPCNTRL/README.md

     m_bcapclient.robot_execute(HRobot,Command,Param)
     print("Motor On")

-After this connection program is written in your code, you will be able to use different types of bcap excecutables for controlling the robot and controller
+After this connection program is written in your code, you will be able to use different types of bcap executables for controlling the robot and controller

 If there are any questions email coopersd036@gmail.com